 - Came Back Wrong: Became even more psycho and unstable than before, with a Yandere crush on her killer, Shiage Hamazura.

-- Character Development: Was once a Social Darwinist who looked down on Level 0's, later accepts Shiage as the better fighter even though he doesn't have powers because he beat her.
+- Character Development: Was once The Social Darwinist who looked down on Level 0's, later accepts Shiage as the better fighter even though he doesn't have powers because he beat her.
 Becomes much calmer and friendlier in New Testament.
 Case in point, when Last Order teases her because she can see her panties, Mugino simply laughs and walks away, while the old Mugino would have probably killed her on the spot.
 She also starts learning how to cook in an effort to be more normal.
 When a naked Cendrillon appears in her apartment, she takes the whole thing in stride... well, until she loses her temper after Cendrillon teases her about her feelings for Shiage.

 - Comedic Sociopathy:

 - "I'm the girl who killed your sister.
 Nice to meet you." — said casually to Frenda's little sister.

 - Mugino is pretty good at this, such as this little exchange when she was giving Shiage a countdown to come out before she roasted Rikou.
 Mugino did not give a nice slow count, as was usual.
 Instead…

 - Cool Big Sis: To those she considers friends.

 - Cyborg: As of New Testament, she has one electronic eye and a cybernetic left arm.
 Her eye at least can be linked into security cameras with some wires.

 - Defusing the Tyke Bomb: Shiage beats her twice, learning more about her state of mind in the process.
 She attacks a third time in what is intended to be a suicide attack by taking Body Crystal, causing her power to cause a sphere of destruction around her temporarily.
 After this, Shiage considers shooting her but decides not to, opting instead to at least try calming her down.
 It works.